 Having qualified in 2003 as a Fellow of the Institute of Legal Executives, Keith is a committed legal executive with a busy practice, instructed by various unions across the country to act in criminal cases, professional disciplinary proceedings and inquest work.

-His criminal practice encompasses a wide spectrum including offences of violence, sexual offences, drugs, dishonesty offences, financial crime and motoring offences.
+His criminal practice encompasses a wide spectrum, including offences of violence, sexual offences, drugs, dishonesty offences, financial crime and motoring offences.

 Keith also acts for union members facing allegations of professional misconduct at all stages of proceedings, from interim orders to post-adjudication reviews.
 Due to his vast experience, he is familiar with the legal principles underpinning all healthcare regulators and equipped to deal with any case.
-His regulatory practice involves fitness to practise proceedings brought by the Nursing and Midwifery Council, the Health and Care Professions Council, the General Pharmaceutical Council and the Association of Child Psychotherapists.
+His regulatory practice involves fitness to practice proceedings brought by the Nursing and Midwifery Council, the Health and Care Professions Council, the General Pharmaceutical Council and the Association of Child Psychotherapists.

 He also has extensive experience of jury and coroner-only inquest hearings, representing trade union clients as interested parties in hearings over several weeks’ duration.
-Keith has represented prison officers for over 18 years at inquests following deaths in custody from suicide, murder by another inmate, suicide occurring during a strike.
+Keith has represented prison officers for over 18 years at inquests following deaths in custody from suicide, murder by another inmate, and suicide occurring during a strike.

 Keith joined Thompsons because of its commitment to the Labour movement and the fact that it will only represent workers, never employers.
 This, he believes, makes it stand out from other law firms.
 His main aim is to always ensure his clients receive prompt advice and the best representation possible.

-As a result of his careful case preparation which involved combing complex and extensive evidence, Keith successfully defended his client, a mental health nurse, against an allegation of sexual assault on a colleague whilst on duty at work.
+- Successfully defended his client, a mental health nurse, against an allegation of sexual assault on a colleague whilst on duty at work.